Contact Sales

 5. Submit your account for review

 After creating your account and optimising your campaign, it’s time to submit your account to Google for review.
-Your account will be reviewed to make sure it complies with policies and you’ll usually receive an email within two weeks to notify you of the outcome.
+Your account will be reviewed to make sure it complies with policies, and you’ll usually receive an email within two weeks to let you know the outcome.

 How to make the most of your Google Ad Grants budget